Credit Suisse earmarks more than $300 billion for sustainable finance

 Specifically, the bank said it would stop financing any onshore or offshore oil and gas projects in the Arctic, and stop lending to companies making more than 25% of their revenue from thermal coal mining or coal power.

-The move follows a similar announcement by Deutsche Bank , which this week said it would stop business altogether with companies making more than half their revenues from coal mining.
+The move follows a similar announcement by Deutsche Bank (DBKGn.DE), which this week said it would stop business altogether with companies making more than half their revenues from coal mining.

 Credit Suisse also said it would also give “enhanced consideration” to biodiversity in both its lending and capital markets business, without giving details.